Quote for Today

 II CHRONICLES 3:3 (YLT Bible)

 Solomon was to use the cubit of the former measure, the “Sacred Cubit”, as some Hebrew scholars like to translate it.
-Even in Solomon’s day there had been introduced into Israel’s understanding different cubits which of course was a contrasting measure of the thing God intended.
-How subtle and innocuous is the slow but sure change from what God decrees and what men devise.
-A “new” measure is slowly introduced and by the abominable shift in what is taught in each succeeding generation the result is a steady decline until we arrive at the “Gospel” of today.
+Even in Solomon’s day there had been introduced into Israel’s understanding different cubits which of course was a contrasting measure of the thing God intended *(See note below).
+How subtle and innocuous is the slow but sure decline from what God decrees and what men devise.
+A “new” measure is slowly introduced and by the abominable shift in what is taught in each succeeding generation the result is a steady decline until we arrive at the “gospel” of today.
 God’s standard is set aside while the terms remain the same so as to avoid any alarm.
-The VALUE has been decreased and God is robbed of His Glory and His Majesty.
+The VALUE of the measurements has been decreased and God is robbed of His Glory and His Majesty.

 “Will a man rob God?